davemuscle/sigma_delta_converters/readme.md

 design for the ADC.

 The typical and best way to use the CIC decimator would be to only decimate a factor one less than your desired rate, then use a separate FIR filter that decimates by two.
+For example, to get a 48.8 KHz signal from a 50 MHz clock source, downsample by 512 (CIC) then by 2 (FIR).
 As can be seen below, the CIC filter starts to roll-off at Fs/4.
-By limiting the decimation rate we can ultimately achieve a flatter, cleaner passband.
+By limiting the decimation rate then adding the extra FIR stage, we can ultimately achieve a flatter, cleaner passband.

 ![Image](/doc/filter_compare.png)